HazelnutParadise/insyra/Docs/lp.md

 #### Parameters

 - `mlpFile string`: The path to the LP file.
-- `timeoutSeconds int`: The timeout for the solver in seconds.
+- `timeoutSeconds int`(optional): The timeout for the solver in seconds.

 #### Returns